jacksonwalters/orbit-space-homology/README.md

 F=fund_domain([1,2,3,4,5,6.1])[1]; F

-F is a Sage polyhedron object representing a fundamental Dirichlet domain.
+F is a Sage polyhedron object representing a fundamental Dirichlet domain (if l is a distinct vector).
 Refer to the Sage documentation for the many available options for handling polyhedra:

 http://doc.sagemath.org/html/en/reference/geometry/sage/geometry/polyhedron/constructor.html

+To compute the sample Frechet mean of two networks,

+load('sample_frechet_mean.sage')
+s1=[1,2,3,4,5,6]
+s2=[4,5,6,3,2,1]
+mu=sample_frechet_mean(s1,s2); mu

+The output will be a list of vectors.